 - Patter Song: "Let's Not Talk About Love," among others.

-- Repurposed Pop Song: "I've Got You Under My Skin", repurposed as "I've Got You Under My Rim" for a toilet bowl cleanser commercial.
+- "I've Got You Under My Skin", repurposed as "I've Got You Under My Rim" for a toilet bowl cleanser commercial.
 If it's any comfort, Porter's executor admitted he'd botched the request.

 - Russian Reversal: "Anything Goes" — [if the pilgrims could see what had become of American society], "Instead of landing on Plymouth Rock, Plymouth Rock would land on them!"

 - Shout-Out: To anyone and everyone.
 From politicians, to actors, to characters from literature, no reference was too obscure or too popular.
 Basically, if he could rhyme it, he would use it.
 And he could ALWAYS rhyme it.
 One such example is to Alfred Kinsey, of all people, in "Too Darn Hot".

 Cole Porter's work outside of his songs is an example of these tropes:

 - Creator Breakdown: Porter's legs were crushed in a polo accident in 1937, leaving him permanently disabled and in constant severe pain for the rest of his life.
 It took him ten years to get back to his previous level of productivity.
 Later in life, he had to have a leg amputated (due to the previous injuries), and never wrote again.